tinatlewisl/Tina-Lewis/content/home/featured.md

 ---
-# An instance of the Featured widget.
+# An instance of the Blank widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: featured
+widget: blank

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: # 80
+weight: 80

+# Section title
-title: Featured Publications
+title: Hello

+# Section subtitle
-subtitle: ""
+subtitle:

-content:
-  # Page type to display.
-E.g. post, talk, publication...
-  page_type: publication
-  # Choose how many pages you would like to display (0 = all pages)
-  count: 0
-  # Filter on criteria
-  filters:
-    author: ""
-    category: ""
-    publication_type: ""
-    tag: ""
-  # Page order: descending (desc) or ascending (asc) date.
-  order: desc
+# Section design
 design:
-  # Choose a view for the listings:
+  # Use a 1-column layout
-  #   1 = List
-  #   2 = Compact
-  #   3 = Card
-  #   4 = Citation (publication only)
-  view: 3
+  columns: "1"
+  # Use a dark navy background with light text.
+  background:
+    color: 'navy'
+    text_color_light: true
 ---